Understanding the Accounts Receivable Process

 Organizations rely on a structure called Accounts Receivable to keep up with any money due to them by customers.
 When a company agrees to take payment for goods or services later, that amount due gets marked as an accounts receivable asset.
 It's a high-level version of you lending money to a friend to pay back later.

-Implementing an automated solution to manage the accounts receivable process help keep these types of transactions running smoothly.
-That way, you don't end up stuck with cash shortfalls because your business failed to accurately account for any outstanding funds due from customers.
+Implementing an automated solution to manage the accounts receivable process helps keep these transactions running smoothly.
+That way, you don't end up stuck with cash shortfalls because your business failed to account for any outstanding funds due from customers accurately.
 Your cash receivable accounts help you calculate your company's profitability and how much you've earned.

-Below are some of the basic steps involved in setting up and implementing an accounts receivable process for your business.
+Below are some basic steps in setting up and implementing an accounts receivable process for your business.

 The first thing you must do is figure out the boundaries of how you extend credit to customers.
 Some of the questions you should answer include:

-Failing to answer these questions right off the bat can lead to lax policies that cause payment delays or missed payments.
-Starting an accounts receivable process flow can help you account for any missing procedures that could lead to issues down the road.
+Failing to answer these questions immediately can lead to lax policies that cause payment delays or missed payments.
+Starting an accounts receivable process flow can help you account for any missing procedures that could lead to issues later.

 Companies can't move forward in the accounts receivable process without setting up billing and invoicing.
 Putting in an automated system to handle that task is more efficient than having employees send invoices out manually.

-Make sure you clearly outline your company's payment terms and due dates for customers.
+Ensure you clearly outline your company's payment terms and customer due dates.
 Otherwise, they may forget to send out their payment, which means you can run short on cash flow.
 Any deadlines provided should correspond with the procedures established by your accounting and bookkeeping departments.

-Once you've set up your accounts receivable collection process, make sure you document each phase.
-That way, you can establish procedures to ensure that your employees correctly follow each step.
+Once you've set up your accounts receivable collection process, document each phase.
+That way, you can establish procedures to ensure your employees follow each step correctly.
 One way of doing that is by creating an accounts receivable process flow.
-A visual representation of your accounts receivable business processes may be easier for your workers to track.
+Visualizing your accounts receivable business processes may be easier for your workers to track.

 Make sure you enter all receipts and orders as they're received.
-That way, the information's readily available when you need to create a customer invoice.
+That way, the information's readily available when creating a customer invoice.
 If you get things out of balance, it can be hard for your staff to go back and try and match transactions together correctly for each customer.

 Many organizations, especially small businesses, struggle with maintaining their accounts receivable business processes despite their best efforts.
 There's the challenge of processing initial credit applications and then promptly following up with customers for payment.

-Manually tracking your accounts receivable tasks can become a time-consuming process prone to human error.
-For that reason, many organizations turn to automated solutions like Integrify to manage the accounts receivable process.
+Manually tracking your accounts receivable tasks can become time-consuming and prone to human error.
+Therefore, many organizations use automated solutions like Integrify to manage the accounts receivable process.

 Using automation to track the accounts receivable process helps organizations streamline the entire workflow.
-In addition, it allows companies to remove most of the manual labor, which can save time and lower operational costs.
+In addition, it allows companies to remove most of the manual labor, saving time and lowering operational costs.

 Here are some other accounts receivable process improvement ideas to help you stay on top of any money that’s owed to your company.

 Integrify helps you become more productive by helping you create intuitive account payable business process flows for your company.
-You can eliminate the tediousness of paper-based signoffs and make it easier to create reports about your company's health.
+You can eliminate the tediousness of paper-based signoffs and make creating reports about your company's health easier.

-Learn more about the benefits of using Integrify to organize your accounts receivable business process by setting up a demo of our product.
+Learn more about the benefits of using Integrify to organize your accounts receivable business process by setting up a demo of Integrify.